seanorourke7/FlooringCalc/README.md

 I re-wrote the code to use float(values) and now it passes only genuine floats or int

+However this didn't account for 0 (zero) as an input which then threw a zero division error so I had to add in a requirement that the input be of a value greater than 0 (zero).

 There were minor bugs in the code when ran through the python linter.
 Some empty space and lines too long.